bri2426/bri2426/README.md

 Hi, I'm Brittany!
-I'm currently enrolled in Thaddeus Stevens College of Technology as a CSET Major.
+I'm currently enrolled at Thaddeus Stevens College of Technology as a CSET Major.

 I'm hoping to learn and develop skills in JavaScript, HTML, and CSS for starters.
 However, I'm open to all sorts of programming languages!